rapid7/metasploit-framework/How-to-add-and-update-gems-in-metasploit-framework.md

 Sometimes you might want to pull in a new Ruby library or update an existing one to get more functionality.
-Here's how to do it.

 Metasploit leverages [Ruby gems](https://rubygems.org/) to make dependencies easy.
+However, there are several ways you might want to use a gem.

+##### The Gemfile

 Gems that are only *sometimes* used (say, only in test mode, or only when running with a database) are listed in a relevant Bundler group (`test` or `db` respectively) in the [root Gemfile](https://github.com/rapid7/metasploit-framework/blob/master/Gemfile).

+##### The metasploit-framework.gemspec file

 Gems that are *always needed* by Metasploit are kept in the [metasploit-framework.gemspec](https://github.com/rapid7/metasploit-framework/blob/master/metasploit-framework.gemspec) file (this file is actually pulled into the Gemfile when calculating dependencies).

 ##### The Lock File